- Home

 Should You Buy the 2022 Jeep Grand Cherokee?

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (51).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (51).
+An extended warranty is worth pricing out.

 Compared to the 2023 Jeep Grand Cherokee, which scored 1 points higher.
 See also the 2021 Jeep Grand Cherokee for an earlier comparison.